Is turmeric good for skin?

 Drinking turmeric tea could help clear dulled skin from the inside out, helping you over time get a radiant look.
 Dull sin may be a consequence of poor hydration, exhausted liver or adrenal glands, and other skin-related conditions.
 Turmeric lotions for skin may work temporarily, but regular consumption could bring antioxidant levels up and help clear skin.

-Try it: by adding at least one teaspoon of turmeric powder to salad dressings, smoothies, tea water, or in supplement form like in Organifi Move.
+Try it: by adding at least one teaspoon of turmeric powder to salad dressings, smoothies, tea or water.

 Because turmeric has a strong taste, you may find turmeric tea better when brewed with cinnamon, and cardamon.
 Alternatively, our Gold infusion is super tasty and rich in antioxidants that support not only healthy skin, but also better rest and relaxation.